assist-project/state-machine-bug-finder/README.md

 ## Usage

-**SMBugFinder** can be used as a standalone testing tool, or as a library which can be incorporated in other protocol state fuzzers (e.g., [DTLS-Fuzzer][dtlsfuzzer] or [EDHOC-Fuzzer][edhocfuzzer]) to automate analysis of the generated models they generate.
+**SMBugFinder** can be used as a standalone testing tool, or as a library which can be incorporated in other protocol state fuzzers (e.g., [DTLS-Fuzzer][dtlsfuzzer] or [EDHOC-Fuzzer][edhocfuzzer]) to automate analysis of the models they generate.

 Suppose we want to test the SSH server implementation of [Dropbear][dropbear] V2020.81 using **SMBugFinder**.
 From within **SMBugFinder**'s directory we then run: